 Food (including beverages) which is exported may require an export certificate.
 Now that the UK has left the European Union, this may include exports to EU member countries along with Northern Ireland as part of new export arrangements.

 The Department for the Environment, Food and Rural Affairs (Defra) and their delivery agent the Animal and Plant Health Agency (APHA) are the main bodies responsible for issuing food export certification.
 In the first instance, food businesses wishing to export food should check whether there is a Defra-issued export certificate for the product to be exported, which has been agreed with the country the food is to be sent to.

 Dartford Borough Council can provide export certification for certain types of food and beverages, such as:

 - Food not of animal origin;

-- Composite products (processed products of animal origin that have been combined with products not of animal origin);
+- Certain composite products (processed products of animal origin that have been combined with products not of animal origin);

 - Manufactured food and drinks

 It is the responsibility of the exporting business to find out what the import requirements are in the destination country before seeking to obtain export certification.

 Certain countries may require the certification to be in a certain format or have standard wording.
 It is important to find this information out as inadequate information on the form may result in the destination country rejecting the goods.
 This information can be sought from the customer, embassy or trade representative.